 Religious Observance & Holidays

 Students are permitted by university policy to be absent from class to observe a religious holiday.
 This policy reflects the University's commitment to being responsive to our increasing diversity and to enabling students' spiritual development.
-Accordingly, Trinity College of Arts & Sciences and the Pratt School of Engineering have established procedure to be followed by students for notifying their instructors of an absence due to the observance of a religious holiday.
+Accordingly, Trinity College of Arts & Sciences and the Pratt School of Engineering have established procedures to be followed by students for notifying their instructors of an absence due to the observance of a religious holiday.

-Students who miss class to observe a specified religious holiday are expected to make prior arrangements with their instructor to make up any work missed, as follows.
+Students who miss class to observe a specified religious holiday are expected to make prior arrangements with their instructor to make up any work missed, as follows:

 - At the beginning of each semester, you should notify each of your instructors of any religious holiday(s) that will necessitate your absence from class(es) that semester.
 Instructor policies regarding class attendance vary widely; you are responsible for being aware of individual faculty policies and for communicating any intended absences for religious observance.

 - As a religious observance approaches, you should send an official notification to your instructor that you will miss class in order to observe a religious holiday by completing and submitting the RELIGIOUS OBSERVANCE NOTIFICATION ONLINE FORM no later than one week prior to the date of the holiday.

 - When you submit this form, your instructor will be notified by email and a copy will be sent to you.
 A copy will also be placed in a file which your academic dean may access.

 - Because religious holidays are scheduled in advance, instructors have the right to insist, where feasible, that you complete the course work prior to the anticipated absence in accordance with the course attendance policy.